Mortec/SurfaceProjection/README.md

 ### to do v2
 * multilayering
-* control point selection for gcode command editing
+* control point selection for specific gcode commands editing